Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * 1) URL ping test a simple test that you can create in the Azure portal.
 * 2) Multi-step webtest.
 * 3) Custom Track Availability Test.

-Note: After you've deployed your web app/website, you can set up recurring tests to monitor availability and responsiveness.
-Azure Application Insights sends web requests to your application at regular intervals from points around the world.
-It can alert you if your application isn't responding, or if it responds too slowly.
-You can set up availability tests for any HTTP or HTTPS endpoint that is accessible from the public internet.
-You don't have to make any changes to the website you're testing.
-In fact, it doesn't even have to be a site you own.
-You can test the availability of a REST API that your service depends on

 ### Question #23